appdevforall/CodeOnTheGo/CONTRIBUTING.md

 # Contributing

-This document outlines how to propose a change to AndroidIDE.
+This document outlines how to propose a change to Code On The Go.
 By contributing to this project, you agree to abide the terms specified in the [CODE OF CONDUCT](./CODE_OF_CONDUCT.md).

 ## Requirements